Canyon Grail CF SL 7 Review

 |Measured Wheelbase (mm)||1040||1038||1055||1045||1060|

 Our Analysis and Test Results

 The Grail CF SL 7 is built around Canyon's Grail CF SL carbon fiber frame.
-The full carbon frame has a "slightly heavier carbon layup" compared to the top-tier CF SLX models that Canyon claims weigh approximately 200-grams less.
-Despite being slightly heavier than the premium SLX frames, the SL frame is still quite light with a claimed weight of 1040-grams in a size medium.
-The frame is paired with a carbon fork, and both have flat disc brake mounts.
+The full carbon frame has a "slightly heavier carbon layup" than the top-tier CF SLX models that Canyon claims weigh approximately 200-grams less.
+Despite being slightly heavier than the premium SLX frames, the SL frame is still relatively light with a claimed weight of 1040-grams in a size medium.
+The frame pairs with a carbon fork, and both have flat disc brake mounts.
 The head tube area of the frame has been designed with a unique shape to accommodate Canyon's carbon fiber double-decker handlebar/stem combo.
-The seat tube also has an integrated seatpost clamp hidden between the seat stay/seat tube junction.
+The seat tube also has an integrated seat post clamp hidden between the junction of the seat stay/seat tube.
 The frame has internal cable routing, integrated chainstay protection, and mounts within the front triangle for two water bottles.

 - Gravel-specific geometry